 - Have limited access to transportation or are unable to drive

 - May be diagnosed with dementia and are less likely to be believed

 - Feel financially dependent and vulnerable

 - Are afraid of being “outed” or of homophobic reactions

 - Feel isolated within the community

-- Fear loss of job or home when they are “outed”
+- Fear loss of job or home, family and/or friends when they are “outed”

 - May be denied civil protection orders because of their sexual orientation